 “I have friends at big schools and they have classes with 400 people.
 My biggest class was 25.
 That means I always have access to my professors.
 I like having relationships with my professors, and knowing that if I have questions, I can find answers.” – Cheatham

-While Alexis is a double major in creative writing and psychology, some of the professors she’s closest with are in other departments – like Sara Colburn-Alsop, Ph.D., professor of Spanish, and Jim Alexander, chair of the philosophy and religion department (and a 2006 FC grad).
+While Alexis is a double major in creative writing and psychology, some of the professors she’s closest to are in other departments – like Sara Colburn-Alsop, Ph.D., professor of Spanish, and Jim Alexander, chair of the philosophy and religion department (and a 2006 Franklin College grad).
 Both Sara and Jim came to Franklin because they want to spend their time and energy working with students like Alexis.

 “My reward is in seeing students transform at Franklin.
 We hire people who want to be a part of that.
-If you don’t like students, Franklin isn’t for you.” – Kinder
+If you don’t like students, Franklin isn’t for you.” – Alsop